The essential guide to Newport Beach

 Duffy Boat

-A good way to get your bearings in the marina (and to snoop on all the enviable waterside real estate) is by taking a Duffy boat from Sea Señorita.
-You’ll get taken all around the harbour, passing local seals and sea lions flopped on jetties along the way.
+A good way to get your bearings in the marina (and to snoop on all the enviable waterside real estate) is by taking an electric Duffy boat from Sea Señorita.
+You’ll get taken all around the harbour, passing seals and sea lions flopped on jetties along the way.
 As you go, you can tuck into charcuterie and sparkling wine, or take advantage of the Dock and Dine scheme, with your journey ending at the jetty of a local waterside restaurant – sushi at Buddha’s Favorite is a good shout.

 Visit Crystal Cove

 Part of the Crystal Cove State Park, the Crystal Cove Conservancy is a collection of shorefront cottages, restaurants and hiking trails along the beach, which Bette Middler fans will almost certainly recognise.
 The little cottage at the end of the sand is where they shot the movie Beaches, and there’s an excellent little museum inside that tells the story of all the other films made there.
-But you can also just sit on the deck and listen to ‘Wind Beneath My Wings’ as you watch the waves roll in.
+But you can also just sit on the deck and listen to ‘‘Wind Beneath My Wings’’ as you watch the waves roll in.

 Best time to visit Newport Beach